AnimeThemes/animethemes-server/resources/markdown/encoding/ffmpeg.md

 ## Examples

-Let's highlight some of the many things we can do using `ffmpeg` to give an idea of what it does and how it works!
+Let's highlight a few of the many things we can do using `ffmpeg` to give an idea of what it does and how it works!

 **Get information related to the file**